appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 This property adds a drop shadow effect to the frame of the widget.
-To control the box shadow programmatically, click the **JS** button to enable JavaScript and specify a valid [CSS box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) value to customize the appearance of the shadow.
+To control the Box Shadow programmatically, click the **JS** button to enable JavaScript and specify a valid [CSS box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) value to customize the appearance of the shadow.

 </dd>